Per Mertesacker: International career

-Post-retirement
+Post-playing career

 Mertesacker was announced as the new Arsenal Academy manager prior to the 2017–18 season, officially assuming the position in July 2018.
 He launched a coaching programme as part of the club's partnership with Save the Children in the Zaatari refugee camp to provide football pitches and training for coaches specifically in the area of detecting PTSD symptoms.
 After Unai Emery's sacking in late November 2019, Mertesacker took the role as interim assistant manager to support interim head coach Freddie Ljungberg for the meantime.

 In broadcasting, Mertesacker first joined DAZN Germany as a pundit in 2018, covering the Champions League.
 He left DAZN in 2020 to join public broadcaster ZDF where he replaced the outgoing Oliver Kahn.
 Mertesacker appears as a pundit on their Euros, DFB-Pokal, Germany national team and Champions League final coverage, usually alongside former Germany teammate Christoph Kramer.

+On 24 July 2026, Mertesacker was appointed managing director for sport of the German Football Association (DFB), effective 1 January 2027, assuming responsibility for the national teams and the DFB Academy.